BYU-AGV/ros_igvc/CONTRIBUTING.md

 # How to Contribute
 Once you have set up the project on your computer you are ready to contribute.
 There are several ways that you can contribute, and it doesn't matter how much experience you have with coding we have something for you.

-Please ready all the documentation about contributing before you do anything.
+Please read all the documentation about contributing before you do anything.
 Since we have code running on multiple computers and several people working on the project at the same time we need to make sure we don't over write each others work.
-Git is used for our version control system, long story short it keep track of all changes made to the code.
+Git is used for our version control system, long story short it keeps track of all changes made to the code.
 If anything goes wrong, it won't mess up everyone else's code and lets you reset your part.
 Even if you accidentally delete something we can revert it.

 Our code is in something call a repository, fancy for folder that has all the code, git will keep track of all files in the repository.
 GitHub.com is just a website that lets us put our code in the cloud for free.
 If you are not familiar with git, or you want to understand how we use git with our project go to this page about [GitHub steps](https://github.com/BYU-IGVC/ros_igvc/wiki/Github-Steps)